 1 day

-Trying to add both major islands
+Trying to add both major islands or too many museums

 Do San Marco early, shift toward Rialto and San Polo, then end in Cannaregio or Dorsoduro.